eichinflo/eichinflo.github.io/_pages/cv.md

   * [Averbis GmbH](https://averbis.com/)
   * using Explainable AI to improve performance of and trust in our NLP models
   * researching and developing new methods for global explainability
-  * added Tensorflow, Docker and Google's Language Interpretability Tool to my toolbox
-  * finally understood the value of Git and its value for agile software development

 * Research Assistant (Apr 2020 - Sep 2021)
   * [Universitätsklinikum Freiburg - Institute of Medical Biometry and Statistics](https://www.uniklinik-freiburg.de/imbi-en.html)
   * modelling two-photon imagery with a novelly proposed VAE model
-  * designing experiments in cooperation with my supervisor Prof. Dr. Binder
   * implementing experiments in julia and Flux machine learning library, training on HPC cluster
-  * published a paper on incorporating structural knowledge into unsupervised deep learning

 Publications
 ======